 The Fishbone Diagram is called such due to its resemblance to a fish’s skeleton.
 It was developed by Kaoru Ishikawa and became popular in the 1960s.
 It is used within many modern quality management methodologies, including Six Sigma and Lean Manufacturing.

 Although we refer to the Fishbone Diagram as a structured problem-solving tool, it has other uses.
 It is helpful in breaking down the contributors to any process or system.
-One may use it to:
+Some ways to use it to test a problem statement, conduct root cause analysis, predict the results of a new process, streamline an existing process, improve quality outcomes, and uncover bottlenecks.

 The first step in problem-solving, whether you use the Fishbone or not, is defining the problem correctly.
 Ideally, the problem statement will include an objective metric that can be used to determine success.
 For example, a problem statement such as, “The contact center abandon rate is too high,” will not be as helpful as a statement like, “The contact center abandon rate increased by 20% last month.”